avielrs/avielrs.github.io/_posts/2020-04-01-BrainStation-Capstone.md

 6. Can we complete feature engineering from a column

 Step 4.
 Drop Columns
-I dropped all columns that seemed like would be less helpful for the model.
+I dropped all columns that seemed to be less helpful for the model.
 This is a qualitative decision.
 For a more quantitative decision, I could look at the variance for each column.
 If there is high variance than I might want to consider keeping that column, while a column with low variance, I might want to consider dropping.

 ```python
 # Drop columns